303dog/movie-reviews/QUESTIONS.md

   * taking out unnecessary methods based on the notes made earlier
   * running rucocop on all
   * getting rid of the development database

+# Order of activities (day 2)
+  * adding tests using the existing application_controller_spec.rb and extrapolating to all 3 other classes
+  * what is rspec? run rspec to check for any logical issues
+  *